justJackjon/VehicleBiz.VehicleApp/wiki/solution-design/data-management-and-persistence.md

 - **Future Caching Layer**: While not proposed within this initial design spec, introducing a caching layer in the future can significantly reduce the need to query the database directly, especially for more frequently accessed data.
 This can further optimise performance and reduce costs.
 - **Monitor & Adjust**: Regularly monitor access patterns and adjust as necessary, such as introducing new indexes or even reconsidering the partition key based on observed user behaviour.

+#### **Potential Dual Database Strategy**:

+In a hypothetical scenario where a large volume of vehicles is in the inventory, it is reasonable to hypothesise that there might be a significant emphasis on facilitating efficient searches for consumers - to such an extent that vehicle search would be prioritised over other database operations.
+In a real-world scenario, close collaboration with the product team would be essential to ascertain business needs and priorities.
+Their insights, combined with user feedback and technical feasibility, would inform architectural decisions.

+In the absence of this product-led approach, the decision to use the manufacturer as the partition key is based on the assumption that there will be more consumers ('car buyers') searching for vehicles than the number of database operations business stakeholders ('sales representatives' and 'inventory managers') will be performing, such as adding or editing.
+It is however possible, that this hypothetical car sales business would wish to prioritise performance on *all* database operations, and so to address these varied needs, a dual database approach emerges as a potential strategy. **However, it is important to note that implementing this without careful consideration might be a case of *premature optimisation*, especially for this demo application.**

+With the caveats above explained, an overview of this potential strategy is presented below:

+- **Read-Optimised Database**: Configured specifically to cater to the vehicle search requirements of 'car buyers', as presented in the [user stories](../functional-requirements/user-stories.md).
+By being optimised for diverse search criteria, this database would be designed to enable users to efficiently find vehicles matching their preferences.
+The 'Manufacturer' partitioning decision aligns well with this, serving a primary search criterion.

+- **Write-Optimised Database**: Configured for performant data additions and edits, this database is designed to handle regular interactions of business stakeholders with vehicle data.
+Rapid write operations are prioritised, allowing stakeholders like 'sales representatives' and 'inventory managers' to manage the vehicle inventory with greater efficiency.

+Both databases would be housed within Azure Cosmos DB, with potential utilisation of the Change Feed for data synchronisation.
+Implementing this approach would come with some additional considerations, for example:

+- **Increased Costs**: Managing two databases introduces added expense.

+- **Operational Complexity**: Ensuring consistent data across both databases presents greater operational complexity, especially if regular interactions of staff with vehicle data is anticipated.

+- **Data Propagation Delay**: Potential for lag time between updating a vehicle's data and its availability for consumer search is introduced.

+While the dual database strategy might theoretically enhance both search efficiency for consumers and data management operations for business stakeholders, the complexities and costs introduced, especially for this demo application, would warrant careful scrutiny.

 #### **Note on Assumptions and Future Adjustments**:

-The current decision is rooted in the analysis of the available dataset and assumptions about user behaviour.
-In the real world, post-launch, a system would closely monitor usage patterns.
-Depending on the observed query patterns, one might reconsider the partitioning strategy.
+The current decision to use the manufacturer for the partition key is rooted in the analysis of the available dataset and assumptions about user behaviour.
+In the real world, post-launch, the system would be closely monitored for usage patterns.
+Depending on the observed query patterns, the partitioning strategy might be reconsidered.
 While adjusting a partitioning strategy post-launch presents challenges, especially in live environments, early adjustments can be more manageable than later ones.

 In this demo application, assumptions are made due to a lack of real-world usage data.
 The decision to choose the manufacturer as the partition key is based on the hypothesis that consumers might favour brand loyalty.
 However, it is equally plausible that they might lean towards a more utilitarian approach, basing purchasing decisions on functional requirements like vehicle type.
 Only with real-world user data can a fully informed decision be made.